-If your home network includes a server, you can allow certain types of incoming traffic to reach the server.
-For example, you might want to make a local web server, FTP server, or game server visible and available to the Internet.
+If a server is part of your network, you can allow certain types of incoming traffic to reach the server.
+For example, if your router supports such a configuration, you might want to make a local web server, FTP server, or game server visible and available to the Internet.